Welcome to the BCIT Respect, Diversity, and Inclusion (RDI) website. Here you will find:

 BCIT Standing in Solidarity Against Racism and Injustice

 We have witnessed and heard about the many incidents of race-based violence within Canada and around the world.
-The civil unrest in the United States, and our own backyard, has highlighted the systemic racism that persists against the Black community.
-People of Asian origin have also been the target of recent violence here in the Lower Mainland.
-Indigenous, Black, and other People of Colour (IBPoC) are continually subject to harassment, discrimination, and violence rooted in white supremacy and racism.
+The civil unrest in the United States, and our own backyard, has highlighted the systemic racism that persists against Indigenous, Black, and other People of Colour (IBPoC).
+They are continually subjected to harassment, discrimination, and violence, rooted in white supremacy and racism.

 BCIT takes the physical and psychological safety of our community very seriously, and has a zero-tolerance policy towards racism and injustice.
 We are committed to providing a learning and working environment that is inclusive and respectful to all, and as such, condemns any and all forms of discrimination and harassment.